Painter Tim Turner stands with his arms crossed and smiles at the camera. One of Tim's floral pattered paintings in the background.

 A North Carolina native, Tim Turner’s upbringing was split between the school year in his hometown of Roxboro and summers spent on his grandparents’ self-sustaining farm in Mebane, NC.
-After all, it was the 1960s.

 Previous